 - Buy only compact fluorescent light bulbs (CFLs), which use 75 percent less energy and last 10 times longer than standard incandescent light bulbs and if you really want to save energy, try LEDs.

 - We love our cars, but a bike comes in handy around campus and for town use.
+If you need to fix a flat, or make a quick adjustment stop by one of our two “FixIT Stations.”
 (St. Lawrence’s science library is the headquarters of “green bikes,” which you can check out for 4 hours to a designated location — think ZipCars on two wheels.)

 - Bring your own reusable bottle/coffee cup (we have a few hydration stations for filling water bottles).
 St. Lawrence offers free refills on beverages and a discount when you bring your own cup.
 This all helps reduce disposable cup and water bottle production.